How to configure Azure Cache for Redis

-You can securely issue commands to your Azure Redis Cache instances using the Redis Console, which is available in the Azure portal for all cache tiers.
+You can securely issue commands to your Azure Cache for Redis instances using the Redis Console, which is available in the Azure portal for all cache tiers.

 - The Redis Console does not work with VNET.
 When your cache is part of a VNET, only clients in the VNET can access the cache.
 Because Redis Console runs in your local browser, which is outside the VNET, it can't connect to your cache.

-- Not all Redis commands are supported in Azure Redis Cache.
-For a list of Redis commands that are disabled for Azure Redis Cache, see the previous Redis commands not supported in Azure Redis Cache section.
+- Not all Redis commands are supported in Azure Cache for Redis.
+For a list of Redis commands that are disabled for Azure Cache for Redis, see the previous Redis commands not supported in Azure Cache for Redis section.
 For more information about Redis commands, see http://redis.io/commands.

-To access the Redis Console, click Console from the Redis Cache blade.
+To access the Redis Console, click Console from the Azure Cache for Redis blade.

-To issue commands against your cache instance, simply type the desired command into the console.
+To issue commands against your cache instance, type the desired command into the console.

 Using the Redis Console with a premium clustered cache